 The legislation requires that all address changes must be notified in writing.
 This is the responsibility of the owner and can be in one of two ways:

 Via the SSKB Portal

-You can access the portal by going to www.sskb.com.au and click Portal Log In using your unique lot owner’s login and password.
+You can access the SSKB Portal by going to www.sskb.com.au and click Portal Log In using the email address on the Body Corporate Roll associated with your Lot.
+First time users will receive an email which will direct you to create a password.
+Once created, you can log In using the same email and your chosen password.
 Go to the ‘My Info’ tab on the SSKB Portal and selecting ‘My Details’.
 Your updated details are submitted to SSKB automatically.

 Via the Online Form